 Strategies for Family Farming Success in the Shark Tank of WHAT IF

 What happens when “this will never happen” suddenly does happen?
-Few farming operations survive an unexpected change to the ownership organization and/or the management structure of their farming business, let alone a crisis situation within the family itself.
-Real life “what if” issues such as unexpected death, sudden illness or a farming accident, family legal disputes, as well as financial struggles are often never discussed.
+Few farming operations survive an unexpected change to the ownership and/or the management structure of their farm business, let alone a crisis situation within the family itself.
+Some families avoid discussing the real life “what if” issues such as unexpected death, sudden illness or a farming accident, family legal disputes, as well as financial struggles that might jeopardize the future of their farming operation.
 Family members often pretend this could never happen to our farm.
 But what if it does happen?
 What might now happen next?
-Being prepared with a contingency plan enables a farm business to survive a potential shark attack (unexpected change) while still continuing to prosper for future generations.
+Being prepared with a contingency plan enables a farming business to survive a potential shark attack (unexpected change) while remaining profitable and continue to prosper for future generations.

 Mapping a Plan to Keep your Farm in the Family for Future Generations

-Developing and implementing a business management contingency plan to overcome unexpected changes to the organizational structure and/or management leadership of a family farm is crucial for the continued success of a farming operation for future generations.
-Having a business management plan is an important step in preventing potential misunderstandings between farm family members which helps in avoiding possible family legal disputes especially if unexpected changes happen.
+Mapping out a succession plan to transfer farm ownership between generations can be an overwhelming task.
+There are no short cuts or quick fix solutions to this process.
+Neither are there easy to find answers.
+Developing and implementing a farm business management contingency plan is crucial for the continued success of a farming operation for future generations.
+Having a business management plan is an important step in preventing potential misunderstandings between farm family members which helps in avoiding possible family legal disputes.
 Farm families must embrace a vision which insures the future of their farm and then follow through with a management plan to accomplish this purpose for future generations.
 The ultimate goal must be directed at being prepared with a plan.

 Family Fence Posts Talking to